Jaabaali/docs/create-discord.md

 To create your first game, head over to the [#builder-playground](https://discord.com/channels/1203127836844494850/1203537443064905778) channel on Jabali Discord.

-Once you are there, you can use the /make command and your prompt to generate your game.
+Once you are there, you can use the **/make** command and your prompt to generate your game.

 <video width="100%" height="auto" controls>
   <source src="animation/discord-make.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

+# 🎯 Jabali Inference
+Using /make this way means the Jabali agents will try to infer which game genre best fits your prompt.
+If any of the infered genres do not meet your needs, try modifying your prompt or look at genres currently available.

 # ✍️ Tips for Writing Great Game Prompts